kevinlin/ai-sdlc-playbook/docs/workflow/workflow-technical-specification.md

 Run the following prompt, use an advanced reasoning model:

 ```
-Given the attached data model and functional requirements, please create detailed requirements for API endpoints that follow RESTful conventions.
+Given the attached data model and functional requirement, please create detailed requirements for API endpoints that follow RESTful conventions.
 Please also include examples of the request/response objects for each endpoint.

-FUNCTIONAL REQUIREMENTS:
+FUNCTIONAL REQUIREMENT:
-[PASTE FUNCTIONAL REQUIREMENTS HERE]
+[PASTE FUNCTIONAL REQUIREMENT HERE]

 DATA MODEL:
 [PASTE DATA MODEL HERE]